matasmaciulaitis/wix-style-react/SUPPORT.md

 ## Handling Issues 🧐

 ### Debugging Strategies
-When you run into an issue, don't panic, we have some recommendations how to solve it:
+When you run into an issue, don't panic 🤗.
+We have some recommendations how to solve it:
-- Look for similar working examples in our documentation and try to find perhaps you missed something.
+- Look for similar working examples in our documentation and try to find perhaps you've missed something.
 - Try to isolate the problem, comment out wrappers and other features gradually until you find the source of the problem.
-- Verify that the latest version of wsr is installed (in node_modules, not package.json)
+- Verify that the latest version of Wix Style React is installed (in `node_modules`, not `package.json`).
-- Try to find whether there are external CSS that might override parts of our components.
+- Try to find whether there is external CSS that might override parts of our components.

-If you **suspect** the issue you encountered is related to the component itself, before you report an issue try to verify by:
+If you **suspect** the issue you encountered is related to the component or testkit, before you report an issue, try to verify it by:
 - Recreate the issue in our playground.
-- Pin wsr to a prior version to see if there's no issue there.
+- Pin Wix Style React version to a prior one, in order to see if there's no issue there.
+Note that you can check out the [CHANGELOG](https://github.com/wix/wix-style-react/blob/master/CHANGELOG.md) to view the changes of each released version.

 Once you're absolutely sure the issue is ours, please let us know through the channel or by reporting an issue.